marb61a/Course-Notes/Testing/Bug Advocacy and Beyond.md

-Bug Advocacy and Beyond
+<b><p align=center> Bug Advocacy and Beyond </br>
 Course Notes

+<br /> <br /> <br />

- Module 0 – An Introduction to the Course 3 Lessons Collapse
+<h1><p align=center>Module 0 – An Introduction to the Course  </h1><br/>

 Best Use of this Course
+ -
+ - Some suggestions for getting the most from the course
+  - Mindful Listening will help retain information
+  - Take notes in any format
+  - Attempt quizzes and exercises, this reinforces anything that has been learned
+  - Apply what is learned to your context
+  - Engage with the instructor
+  - Take breaks is important, think and reflect on the course

 Before we go ahead with the Course
+ -
+ - A quote from Cem Kamer
+  - It is not the person who finds the most bugs or embarasses the most coders but the one who gets the right bugs fixed
+ - The course will show 4 main things
+  - How to advocate for bugs
+  - How to use your bug report to build credibility
+  - How to be an influential reporter of bugs
+  - How to structure a bug report so that it is reads

 Pre-requisites
+ -
+ - A basic understanding of software testing is needed
+ - A web browser and a text editor is needed

+<br /> <br /> <br />

-Module 1 – Key Terminologies & Concepts 4 Lessons
+<h1><p align=center> Module 1 – Key Terminologies & Concepts </h1><br/>
-Collapse

 What is Quality?
 What is a Bug?
+ -
+ -

 Exercise – Finding Bugs
+ -
+ -

 Exercise – Trainer’s Edition
+ -
+ -

 Other Related Terms
+ -
+ -

-Module 2 – Testing – A Social Process 4 Lessons
+Module 2 – Testing – A Social Process
-Collapse
 Bug Report
 Testing – A Social Process
 Risk